GregoryFaust/SVsim/README.md

     -W                Turn on Whole Genome Mode.

 These parameters are required in both Whole Genome and Contig modes.:
-    -i FILE           input file of SV events or 'stdin' -r FILE           indexed reference fasta file
+    -i FILE           input file of SV event commands or 'stdin' -r FILE           indexed reference fasta file
     -o FILEROOT       root for output fasta and bedpe files